thunderer/SimilarWebApi/README.md

       xml: { field: Rank }
 ```

-It states that there is an endpoint named `GlobalRank` which uses URL part `globalRank` and returns one value which library will refer to as `rank`, reading it either from JSON key `Rank` or XML element `Rank`.
+It states that there is an API named `GlobalRank` which uses URL part `globalRank` and returns one value which library will refer to as `rank`, reading it either from JSON key `Rank` or XML element `Rank`.
+From such configuration `bin/generate` script will create two classes: `Thunder\SimilarWebApi\Request\GlobalRank` and `Thunder\SimilarWebApi\Response\GlobalRank` which are used respectively as input and output objects passed to and returned from `Thunder\SimilarWebApi\Client::getResponse()` method.

-Endpoints return associative arrays with keys containing three types of data:
+APIs return associative arrays with keys containing four types of data:

 - `value`: primitive value such as integer, string or date (rank: 2),
 - `array`: array of primitive values of one type (months: [1, 3, 5]),
 - `map`: key-value associative arrays (domains: [google.com: 3, google.pl: 7]),
 - `tuple`: associative array with selected pieces of data as keys and associative values of the rest as values.

-During either `composer install`, `composer update` or manual execution of `php bin/generate` command, endpoint mapping configuration is used to generate domain request and response classes with methods hiding library complexity behind readable accessors.
+During either `composer install`, `composer update` or manual execution of `php bin/generate` command, API mapping configuration is used to generate domain request and response classes with methods hiding library complexity behind readable accessors.
 Such approach makes it possible to have readable class API, good IDE autocompletion and highlighting possibilities with no additional programming work.
 When response is parsed all elements of given type are put inside their containers and those response classes act as a facade for raw response object.

 ```php
 $response = $client->getResponse(/* ... */);